ericwbailey/ericwbailey.website/source/published/dungeons-and-dragons-taught-me-how-to-write-alt-text.md

 Consider:

 <blockquote>
   <p>A large room with rough stone walls.
-Brownish moss clings to the walls, and trickles of brackish water also flow down parts of it. of  Broken furniture is scattered across on the floor.
+Brownish moss clings to the walls, and trickles of brackish water also flow down parts of it.
+Broken furniture is scattered across on the floor.
 The ceiling is so high that you cannot see it.
 Also, there is a large red dragon attacking you.</p>
 </blockquote>

 I don’t know about you, but I’d want to know about the red dragon’s presence and activity a lot more than the quality of the masonry.
 There’s also another odd bit of putting too much detail on the wrong thing.